 The next step is to search the house thoroughly.

 You may end up having to turn the entire house upside down, but you want to do it methodically, so you aren’t just going in circles.

 How to Search the House

-You don’t want your snake to slither under the door or through a vent while you’re searching the closet or behind the bed!
+You don’t want your snake to slither under the door or vent while you’re searching the closet or bed!

 Once you’ve thoroughly searched the room, shut the door and seal it by once again stuffing a towel under the door crack.